Vinifera-Developers/Vinifera/docs/User-Interface.md

 TargetLineThick=no                 ; boolean, should target lines be drawn with a thick line?
 TargetLineColor=173,0,0            ; RGB color, color to target movement lines with.
 TargetLineDropShadowColor=0,0,0    ; RGB color, color to draw target lines' drop shadow with.

+TargetLaserDashed=no               ; boolean, should target lasers be drawn with dashes?
+TargetLaserDropShadow=no           ; boolean, should target lasers be drawn with a drop shadow?
+TargetLaserThick=no                ; boolean, should target lasers be drawn with a thick line?
+TargetLaserColor=173,0,0           ; RGB color, color to draw the target lasers with.
+TargetLaserDropShadowColor=0,0,0   ; RGB color, color to draw target lasers' drop shadow with.
 ```

 ## Miscellaneous